Just Moved to Texas? Let Us Help You Get Your State License

 1. Register Your Vehicle

-The first step in getting your vehicle registered in Texas is having your car inspected by the Department of Public Safety.
+The first step in getting your vehicle registered in Texas is having it inspected by the Department of Public Safety.
 They will examine your car to make sure it's roadworthy.
-Luckily, a number of locations serve as vehicle inspection stations, including oil change business and mechanics, so it shouldn't be hard to find a spot near you.
+Luckily, many locations serve as vehicle inspection stations, including oil change businesses and mechanics, so it shouldn't be hard to find a spot near you.

-After you have the safety inspection completed, you can go to your local county tax office to register your vehicle.
+After completing the safety inspection, you can go to your local county tax office to register your vehicle.
 For this, you will need your current driver’s license, proof of insurance, car title, proof of safety inspection, and the application to register (which you receive at the tax office).

 2. Get Your Paperwork in Order

-After you successfully register your vehicles in Texas, you will need to gather a few identification documents before you head to the DPS.
+After successfully registering your vehicles in Texas, you must gather a few identification documents before you head to the DPS.
 Here is a comprehensive list of what you will need:

-• Proof of U.S. citizenship or, if you are not a U.S. citizen, evidence of lawful presence.
+• Proof of U.S. citizenship or evidence of lawful presence if you are not a U.S. citizen.

 • Proof of Texas residency.